-When making the shopping list, include plenty of colorful vegetables and fruits since these foods like these contain tremendous amounts of phytonutrients.
+When making the shopping list, include plenty of colorful vegetables and fruits since foods like these contain tremendous amounts of phytonutrients.

 These nutrients create the support system your kids need.

-Trying to get your kids to eat these types of foods can be a challenge since kids eating habits can be a tad picky.
+I know trying to get your kids to eat these types of foods can be a challenge since kids eating habits can be a tad picky.